cesarl0725/ev-adoption-washington-2025/README.md

-# Analyzing EV and Hybrid car adoption in Washington State (2025)
-## Data Analytics Project
+# Analyzing EV and Hybrid car adoption in Washington State (2025) Data Analytics Project

 ### Introduction
-Data analytics project analyzing electric and hybrid vehicle trends in Washington State using SQL and Tableau.
-Includes data preprocessing, analysis, and dashboard creation to uncover insights on EV growth patterns.
+This project analyzes **electric and hybrid vehicle adoption trends in Washington State (2025)** using **SQL** for data cleaning and **Tableau** for interactive visualization.
+The goal is to uncover insights such as: